thegetty/inventories-and-surveys/content/part-2/chapter-8.md

 ## Recording Information about the Survey

 The survey itself is an activity associated with creating and/or updating an associated inventory.
 Metadata about the survey project can be collected digitally as part of the field surveys for later integration into the inventory system.
 Metadata may include survey name, geographic boundaries, timespan, and the names and associations of the surveyors.
 More detailed descriptive information about the survey, such as the methodologies used, can be compiled into a narrative report, which can also be incorporated into the inventory as part of the survey record.
-Survey reports are discussed in more detail in **chapter 11**.
+Survey reports are discussed in more detail in [chapter 11](/part-2/chapter-11/).

 ## Data Entry and Editing Procedures and Protocols